Knowledge Store & Wiki: Team Memory for Humans and AI

 - Full-text search — Search across all wikis you have access to.
 Results show page name, snippet, and folder path

-- Board linking — Link a wiki to a board and it shows up as a tab in the board navigation
+- Project linking — Link a wiki to a project and it shows up as a tab in the project navigation

 Two Access Models